stackfull/angular-webpack-plugin/README.md

 Makes webpack aware of AngularJS modules.

-## Getting Started
+## Status

-This project is just getting off the ground.
+**This project is abandoned!**

+It became apparent that the common usage patterns of angular modules were simply incompatible with file base modules.
+This plugin *will* work if you are careful to identify angular modules with files and structure your dependencies "downwards", but most angular users do it the other way (e.g. declare a module in one file and add directives etc. to that module from other files).
+The result is that this plugin is only useful if you don't depend on common third party libraries.

 It is at the stage now where you can use it to get angular apps webpacked without needing `require()` in your code, but it does it by trying to map between angular module names and file names.
 The conventions for doing this are various, so it will not fit all cases.
-Please submit an issue on github if it isn't working for your modules and I'll try to iron out the wrinkles over time.

 To see it in action, I've [forked the angular-seed project](https://github.com/stackfull/angular-seed)